World Autism Day

 Autistic Friendly Classroom Checklist

 - A visual timetable clearly displayed and kept up to date throughout the day with any changes.
+You can make your own of these or there are some lovely ones you can purchase on Etsy.

 - A quiet, calm, soft space to go if anxious, worried or need to calm down – consider some sort of signal a child can use to let you know what they plan to do.
+Sometimes it helps for these spaces to be enclosed, have blankets or weighted blankets.
+Get to know your children and what helps them.
+Some children love to sit with a book or work on a puzzle.
+Setting up these spaces so that children can access them freely and use them independently when needed helps children feel empowered.

 - Use the words now and next to help children anticipate what will happen after.